tomparkp/tools/README.md

 A list of interesting tools and resources for app design/development.

+## Learning

+* [Treehouse](http://teamtreehouse.com) - A great learning resources for beginners, a bit lacking in advanced content.
+* [Tuts+](http://tutsplus.com/) - Not as polished as something like Treehouse but a much wider range of content.

 ## Discovery/Inspiration

 * [Product Hunt](https://www.producthunt.com/) - Interesting products every day.